gekalogiros/twitter-streaming-analyzer/README.md

 ## Get Started

-1. Download project from GitHub.
+1. Download Distribution directory.
-2. Connect to a wifi/LAN network.
+2. Connect to a Wifi/LAN network.
-3. Open code in Intellij or Eclipse
-4. Update the file app.properties with the following security details (Please visit Twitter's dev portal for more details about how you can obtain these):
+3. Update the file app.properties with the following security details (Please visit Twitter's dev portal for more details about how you can obtain these):
    1. App Token
    2. App Secret
    3. Consumer Key
    4. Consumer Secret
-5. Run main() method in com.gkalogiros.main.Main
+4. On Windows
+   * Double-click twitter-search-example.cmd if you are on Windows.
+5. On Linux
+   * Open Console in distribution folder and execute "bash twitter-search-example.sh
 6. Check console Output.

 ## Details